 THE OMNIPRESENT AI

 Why it matters: Data is today’s DNA.
+We are increasingly living in a sensor-rich environments where AI’s impact is starting to become omnipresent.
 Devices like Google Home and Amazon Alexa have brought an always-on-and-listening virtual assistant into our lives.
-Development in AI has been rapid, and incremental improvements in abilities, aptitude, and accuracy are piling up quickly.
-As AI is woven more tightly into the fabric of our lives, we see it being applied in many ways across all that SXSW covers.
-Whether it’s AI providing automation tools for creators, predicting the habits of consumers or writing code on its own, the future is both bright and concerning as we head into uncharted waters.
+Development in AI is rapid, and incremental improvements in abilities, aptitude, and accuracy are piling up quickly.
+As AI is woven more tightly into the fabric of our lives, we see it being applied across all that SXSW covers.
+Whether it’s AI providing automation tools for creators, predicting the habits of consumers, writing film scores or writing code on its own, the future is both bright and concerning as we head into uncharted waters.

 Tracks: Brands and Marketing, Code and Programming, Design, Film & TV Industry, Health and Wellness, Intelligent Future, Music Industry, Startup & Tech Sectors

 Why it matters: A number of non-traditional companies are attempting to break into the film and TV industry: Apple, Facebook, Buzzfeed, and Refinery29, to name a few.
-These companies have more money to spend than many film production companies, and less to lose as well.
-Currently much about these companies’ strategies and content is still unknown, and success for them is not a given.
-What happens as the pace quickens and the spending war for eyeballs seems to have no end in sight?
+Billions are projected to be spent over the next few years by these companies on original content as they race for eyeballs and market share.
+Signals around strategies and types of content are starting to trickle out, but success for them is not a given.
+What happens as the pace quickens and the spending war seems to have no end in sight?

 Tracks: Brands and Marketing, Film & TV Industry, News and Journalism